 Parent carers of disabled children tend to have poorer mental and physical health than other parents.
-Researchers and parent carers have co-developed a programme to improve the health and wellbeing of parent carers of disabled children.
+Researchers and parent carers have co-developed the Healthy Parent Carer programme to improve the health and wellbeing of parent carers of disabled children.

-The programme is led by parent carers and involves working with others in a group to encourage behaviours associated with better health and wellbeing.
+The programme is exclusively led by parent carers and involves working with others in a group to encourage behaviours associated with better health and wellbeing.
 The behaviours are called CLANGERS: Connect, Learn, be Active, Notice, Give, Eat well, Relax and Sleep, and are based on a book by Dr Phil Hammond.